The 2024 Georgetown Main Street Small Business Grant fund is $40,000 total. Grant funds will be split into two buckets.

 Ineligible expenses include, but are not limited to:

-Financing of existing debt, rent, payroll, day-to-day operational costs, maintenance and moving expenses, replaced of equipment, loan interest, and any expenses incurred before 10-1-2023 and after 9-30-2024.
+Merchandise (meant for sale), financing of existing debt, rent, payroll, day-to-day operational costs, maintenance and moving expenses, replaced of equipment, loan interest, and any expenses incurred before 10-1-2023 and after 9-30-2024.

 Q: How do I know if my business falls within the Georgetown Main Street boundaries?